cp3402-students/project-2025-tr1-jcua-team5/deployment.md

 4. **Development**:
 Develop locally by editing the theme files.
 All changes made in the theme directory should be committed using Git.
-1.   git add .
+a. git add .
-2.   git commit -m "Describe the change/s"
+b. git commit -m "Describe the change/s"
-3.   git push origin backup-branch
+c. git push origin backup-branch

 NOTE: If there is no 'backup-branch', create one by 'git branch backup-branch'